gyanl/gyanl.github.io/_posts/2022-10-07-design-career.md

 ## What is design?

-When I was at design school, pretty much every professor I had asked the class, “what is design?”
+When I was at design school, pretty much every professor I had asked the class, “What is design?”

 Every professor had a different answer.